trivedidhruvil9/chma/readme.rst

 -> Also goverment can provide low cost medicines to the people below poverty line and/or who have has fatal diseases.

 -> Efficient use of this system can lead to the betterment of the health sector of India.

+-> Patient can give honest feedback about the doctor.